turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

         Default value 30.
 Specifies the frames per second that will be compiled into the texture for this particle.
 A higher fps means that the animation when used in a particle system will appear smoother, at the expense of a large texture being created to store the animation.

     `texture#` (Optional)
-        Provides a set of uv-rectangles of the form `[x0, y0, x1, y1]` defining the frames of a flip-book animation.
+        Provides a set of uv-rectangles of the form `[x, y, w, h]` defining the frames of a flip-book animation.
 These uv-rectangles must be normalised, but may be specified in pixel coordinates as long as an appropriate `texture#-size` field is defined to enable the compiler to normalise them for you.

         These fields should match the system defined attributes.
 If the system has defined an attribute using `texture0`, and a particle has not defined uv-rectangles for `texture0`, then a default value of `[[0, 0, 1, 1]]` will be used.